daniellerch/python-jpeg-toolbox/README.md

-# python-jpeg
+# python-jpeg-toolbox
-The JPG toolbox for Python
+The JPEG Toolbox for Python

+This project is in development and it is an unstable version.
+Please use it carefully.